Belfast–Bangor line

-The Belfast to Bangor line (known simply as the Bangor line by NI Railways) is a railway line in Northern Ireland, originally part of the Belfast & County Down Railway.
+The Belfast–Bangor line (known simply as the Bangor Line by NI Railways) is a railway line in Northern Ireland, originally part of the Belfast & County Down Railway.
 All services are operated by NI Railways, the only operator for Northern Ireland (NI).
 Unlike the rest of the United Kingdom, no railway in NI is part of the National Rail network and none is owned by Network Rail.
 Services run every half-hour, with up to six trains per hour in each direction (3 express and 3 stopping services) at peak times.

 All NI Railways services on this line terminate at Belfast Grand Central and Bangor Bus and Rail Centre stopping at stations in between.

 History

 The Bangor Line originated with the incorporation of the Belfast, Holywood, and Bangor Railway (BHBR) on June 26, 1846.
 The first section of the line, running from Belfast to Holywood, opened on August 2, 1848.
 The line was extended to Bangor on May 1, 1865, and subsequently acquired by the Belfast and County Down Railway (BCDR) in 1884.

 The BCDR's first chief engineer, Sir John Macneill, played a significant role in overcoming engineering challenges, including constructing a line across the marshy River Quoile.
 Throughout the late 19th and early 20th centuries, the BCDR expanded its network, including lines to Downpatrick, Newcastle, and Ardglass, with several branch lines.

 In the early 20th century, the Bangor Line played a significant role in promoting tourism, with Bangor becoming a popular seaside destination.
 The railway facilitated excursions and day trips, contributing to the town's growth as a resort.
 By the 1940s, the BCDR operated a fleet of 29 locomotives and 181 carriages, with its workshops located at Queen's Quay in Belfast.
 However, financial difficulties and declining passenger numbers during and after World War II led to nationalization.

 Following the creation of the Ulster Transport Authority (UTA) in 1948, much of the BCDR network was closed, including lines to Newcastle and Donaghadee.
 The Bangor Line was the only section retained for passenger services, as an important commuter route.

 Until 2024, trains on the Bangor Line operated as through services between Bangor and Portadown or Newry via Lanyon Place and Great Victoria Street stations.
 Following the opening of Belfast Grand Central Station, Bangor Line trains now terminate and start from Belfast Grand Central, with services to Portadown and Newry operating separately from Belfast Grand Central.